Toooomey/primal-gym/README.md

 ### As a returning customer:

-* I need to contact my diet coach to reschedule my meeting.
-* I would like to check timetable for current days and times for a group trainings.
+* I want to be able to check class timetables.
+* I want to be able to check the opening hours of the gym.
-* I want to show my friend a location of the fitness studio where we can join for a semi private personal training.
+* I would like to be able to view the location of the gym.

 ## Structure of the website

-The website is designed to be easy and user-friendy on all type of devices.
-On desktop, tablet or mobile device there should be no difference for a user to have a fantastic experience.
-All parts are designed to achieve maximum user satisfaction.
-User will get some interaction from the interface as links and buttons will have a hover effects.
+The Primal Gym website is meant to be a responsive website that displays well and is easy to use across all media screen sizes.
+This consists of a Home page, gallery, classes, and contact page.
+The links are clearly labelled and are direct users to the content they would like to view.

 ## Wireframes